codefresh-io/docs.codefresh.io/_docs/administration/user-self-management/user-settings.md

 You can disable this security setting at any time.

+>**IMPORTANT**:
->Codefresh personnel takes action only after confirmation from you, and all actions are audited.
+  Codefresh personnel takes action only after confirmation from you, and all actions are audited.

 * In **Security**, select **Allow Codefresh support team to log in…**..